shaikSameerbasha5404/INVERSE-OF-A-MATRIX/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
 ### Step1 :
+ Import numpy for algebra operations.
 ### Step 2:
+ Take input from user.
 ### Step 3:
+ print the rank of matrix.
 ### Step 4:
+ End the program.
 ## Program:
 ```python
 #Program to find the inverse of a matrix.